 If you have uterine fibroids, it’s important to know your fibroid treatment options.
 Until recently, most women didn’t hear about choices.
-Instead, they were given hysterectomy or other surgeries to treat fibroids and other causes of pelvic pain.
-But now we know there are better alternatives to a hysterectomy.
+Instead, they were given hysterectomies or other surgeries to treat fibroids and other causes of pelvic pain.
+But at least 80% of women with fibroids want to avoid removing their uterus.
+And we know there are better alternatives to a hysterectomy.
 Which is why we want women to know all their fibroid treatment options.

 6 Fibroid Treatment Options

 Sometimes, you don’t need to treat your fibroids.
 Instead, you can manage any symptoms that come up.
 If you have bad cramps or pelvic pain, you can use hot water bottles.
 In some cases, medications such as ibuprofen can help relieve your fibroid pain.
 And many women find symptom relief with yoga, regular exercise and even massage.

 When you use this option, you may also try some natural fibroid treatments at home.
 First, you may try losing weight, since this study suggests that carrying extra weight ups your fibroid risk due to estrogen levels in fat cells.
 Also, managing your high blood pressure could reduce your fibroid symptoms.
 (This study suggests a link between fibroid symptoms and high blood pressure.)

 Some women find taking hormonal birth control helps relieve their fibroid symptoms.
 But some forms of birth control can make fibroids grow larger.
 So talk to your doctor before choosing birth control with fibroids.
 For some women, an IUD may be a better way to manage symptoms such as heavy bleeding or painful cramps.